International Relations and Organisations (BSc)

 - International law and human rights

-In the third year, you zoom in on one specific topic of your choice, for example civil wars as part of the International Security theme.
+In the third year, you zoom in on two specific topics of your choice, for example civil wars as part of the International Security theme for your Bachelor Seminar and your Bachelor Project (including your thesis).

-In addition, you can choose to do electives or a minor, study abroad, or do an internship.
+In addition, you can choose to do electives or a minor, study abroad, or do a research internship+ electives for your elective space.
 The advantage of The Hague is that you will be surrounded by (international) political organisations that may be offering internships.

 Further information about the content of the courses can be found here: